coderedcorp/wagtail-cache/docs/getting_started/django_settings.rst

 add a ``{% csrf_token %}`` tag to pages in which you need to read or write custom cookies.
 Even better, refactor your code to use Django sessions instead of directly accessing cookies.

+Alternatively, you can use the ``is_request_cacheable`` hook to inspect the cookies and return a ``False`` if the request has a cookie you want to preserve.
+This will ensure the current request/response is not cached.
+See :doc:`hooks`.

 .. _WAGTAIL_CACHE_IGNORE_QS: